 Ethics in Public Service

 The program will include a study of general ethical principles as they relate to public service.
-We also explore Virginia's conflict of interest laws and Freedom of Information Act.
+We also explore Virginia's conflict of interest laws, Freedom of Information Act, and gift disclosure rules.
 The practical application of bipartisan cooperation in politics, including the use of mediation techniques, is also a central theme throughout the program.

 Participants will enjoy presentations and discussions regarding a variety of public policy issues facing state and local governments—including but not limited to the state budget, transportation, education, healthcare, economic development, crime and public safety, and the environment.
 Program speakers include current and former elected officials, cabinet secretaries, business and non-profit leaders, and other experts in each field.